-Concepts, objectives, and development of environmental studies; system approach to environment; interaction between life and surroundings; patterns of environmental problem in both physical and biological aspects involved in society and economics; guidelines for designing environmental education processes, including theories and philosophy of environmental management that mitigate or solve environmental problems leading to the sustainable development.
+Concepts, objectives, and development of environmental studies; systems approach to environment; interaction between life and surroundings; patterns of environmental problems in both physical and biological aspects involved in society and economics; guidelines for designing environmental education processes, including theories and philosophy of environmental management that mitigate or solve environmental problems leading to the sustainable development.

 Food Environment is a concept which expresses a wide-range of topics and system boundaries related food production, distribution and consumption.
-Students of Environmental Studies begin learning from the personal perspective – That is, how human relationships with the environment are most intimate in our choice of what we put into our bodies.
+Students learn from the personal perspective – That is, how human relationships with the environment are most intimate in our choice of what we put into our bodies.

 Class projects and presentations develop an understanding of personal and social food environments as we explore how the environment flows into us in the food we choose to eat.
 The topic expands through class discussion to include contemporary dimensions, such as sustainable, toxic, local, or regional food environments, including private and public food networks and food deserts.

 Intended learning outcomes include students gaining the ability to talk about personal and public health, diet and nutrition, and how personal choices and responsibility impact sustainability and the environment.

 In 2014, Hollywood super star, Leonardo DiCaprio, was appointed as a United Nations representative on climate change.
 Dedicated to shedding light on global environmental issues, his works include The11th Hour and Before the Flood.

 As our class works together to uncover global environmental issues, we learn about the individual scholars featured in these and other films produced by DiCaprio.
 Representing social, economic, political and scientific interests and communities, experts lead us through stories and examples from around the world, sharing personal insights, history, scientific data and innovative solutions.